msporer/RTutorEnvironmentalRegulation/README.md

 In the paper "Who Benefits from Environmental Regulation?
 Evidence from the Clean Air Act Amendments", written by written by Antonio Bento, Matthew Freedman and Corey Long (2014).
 Using geographically disaggregated data and exploiting an instrumental variable strategy the authors explore the distribution of the benefits induced by 1990 Clean Air Act Amendments (CAAA).
-Thereby they find that, contrary to the conventional opinion, the benefits of CAAA were progressive.
+Their main finding is that, contrary to the conventional opinion, the benefits of CAAA were progressive.

-Their main finding is that adaption costs are significant and account for up to 14 percent of the winning bid.
 In this problem set you will be guided through their main findings.
 Besides, you will gain knowledge about R and economic methods.

+The paper can be found under the link http://www.mitpressjournals.org/doi/abs/10.1162/REST_a_00493#.VxTTZlTp3kW

 ## 1. Installation